xiongnemo/SonicLair.Cli/README.md

 scoop bucket add nemo https://github.com/xiongnemo/windows-binaries-scoop-bucket && scoop install SonicLair.Cli
 ```

+Use a proper monospace font (with CJK if you want) to correctly show the paddings.

 ### Linux caveats

 For linux, the app will search for the relevant libvlc files from your installation.